 -

 Just look through the departures and prices you get online.
-You'll usually see a couple of daily departures with just one change, plus a couple of departures with 2 changes.
+You'll usually see various daily departures with 2 changes, at Narbonne & Barcelona Sants and possibly one departure with just 1 change at Narbonne.
 Total journey time around 6h49-7h40 depending how the connections work.
 You get great views of Mt Canigou at the southern end of the Pyrenees on this route.

-Option 2, via Hendaye & San Sebastian.
-A slower option, but often significantly cheaper, with a chance to see San Sebastian on the way...
+Option 2, Toulouse to Madrid via Hendaye & San Sebastian.
+A slower option, but often significantly cheaper, with a chance to see San Sebastian on the way

 -